Natsoulas/Kalman_Filter_Example/README.md

 # Kalman_Filter_Example
 Simple KF example with simplified dynamics and noise + error, good for reference, teaching, and as a template.
+Models for Kalman Filter and Extended Kalman Filter